GSA/ficam-federation/_plan/02_know-your-users.md

 When you are conducting a user population analysis, you should consider the following:

-><i class="fa fa-check-square-o"></i> **User Population.** Analyze your target user population to determine what credentials are available or can easily be obtained.
+><i class="fa fa-check-square-o"></i> **User Population.** Analyze your target user population to determine what authentication parameters are available or can easily be established.
 You should consider the following:

->> * **User Type**: Determine how many different types of users your application will cater to based on the categories presented above.
-You may have to further split-up the users into smaller categories based on the credentials that they may possess.
-An example will be the Federal employees that have PIV credentials vs. those that do not.
+> * **User Types**: Determine how many different categories of users your application will cater to based on the categories presented above.

+> * **User Identity**: How will you identify each category of users?
+>> * User's enterprise login may not be unique across the different user categories.
->> * **User Identity**: How will you identify each category of users based on their ability to provide an identifying attribute?
-Some of your users may have agency issued email addresses vs. those that do not.
-Your public users may have a personal email address, or possess a mobile device.
-Others may not have any computer access and solely rely on a broker agent or assister to register themselves for government services.
+>> * Some of your users may have agency issued email addresses vs. those that do not.
+>> * Your public users may have a personal email address, or possess a mobile device.
+>> * Others may not have any computer access and solely rely on a broker agent or assister to register themselves for government services.

->> * **Number of Users**: Determine the population size for each category of users.
-It could affect the total complexity and cost of integrating a potential credential type.
+> * **Number of Users**: Determine the population size for each category of users.
+It could affect the complexity and cost of integrating a potential user type.

->> * **User Information**: You may have to collect additional information beyond what is provided as part of the authentication transaction in order to create and link user accounts.
-The availability of this information could vary depending on the type of credential used; however, you should seek to collect only the minimum necessary data.
+> * **User Information**: You may have to collect additional information beyond what is provided as part of the authentication transaction in order to create and link user accounts.
+The availability of this information could vary depending on the type of credential used.

 > <i class="fa fa-check-square-o"></i> **Risk Assessment:** Follow some of the guidelines below to assess the risks and analyze any specific security and privacy requirements.